kfishkin/brago/README.md

 ## Version log

+## 1.19 (15 August)
+Switch to using only images from raidchamps.com

 ## 1.18 (15 August)
 Added ability to filter artifacts by how many rolls they do/don't have either overall, or on a particular substat.